 - cash donation during a service, event, activity or by placing it in a wall safe

-- cheque donation (addressed to the individual church) during a service, event, activity or by placing it in a wall safe
+- cheque donation (addressed to the individual church) during a service, event, activity, handing it to any PCC member or by placing it in a wall safe

 - leaving a gift in your will, leaving a lasting legacy